 30. Final report & close the estate

 Upon final distribution of the estate’s assets, and assuming no ongoing family disputes or creditor claims exists, a final estate inventory reporting can be filed with the probate court in order to officially complete the process and close the estate.

 Sure, there's a lot of things to take care of following the loss of a loved one, but being able to help is truly an honorable opportunity and a testament to a close and trusted relationship.

 So don't lose sight or let anyone diminish all of the heartfelt and meaningful efforts you take throughout this process.
 Instead, cherish that honor.
 Cherish their honor.

+So now we'd like to hear from you.
 Which part of this guide did you find the most surprising or helpful?